- Organization and Procedures

 The purpose of the general Reference Collection is to provide resources for answering reference questions posed by Library clientele at the University of Northern Iowa.
 The Reference Collection supports study, teaching, and research by University students, faculty, and staff.
 Secondarily, it may be used by other students, citizens, and organizations.

 The UNI general Reference Collection is the primary source of reference information for Rod Library.
-The Reference & Instructional Services (RIS) Department manages the Collection which includes the print reference book collection on the Library's main floor and reference materials located at the Reference Desk and the MultiService Center Desk.
-In addition, RIS is also responsible for the selection of electronic databases (Internet and CD-ROM) which serve indexing/abstracting or reference purposes and the print Index & Abstract collections.
+The Reference & Instructional Services (RIS) Department manages the Collection which includes the reference book collection on the Library's main floor and reference materials located at the Reference Desk and the MultiService Center Desk.
+In addition, RIS is also responsible for the print Index & Abstract collections, the selection of electronic databases (Internet and CD-ROM) which serve indexing/abstracting or reference purposes, and the Information Files.

-The Reference Collection includes all classifications of the Library of Congress schedule, although most of the reference materials classified M and N are located in the Fine & Performing Arts Reference Collection, and other special materials are located with other special collections.
-Print, online, and electronic information is represented.
+The Reference Collection includes all classifications of the Library of Congress schedule, although most of the reference materials classified M and N are located in the Art & Music Reference Collection, and other special materials are located with other special collections.
+Print, laser disk, and electronic information (available on the Internet) is represented.
 Some of the microforms related to the Reference Collection, e.g., the statistical data that goes with American Public Opinion Index, are housed in the Reference area.
 Some Reference books come with attached CD-ROMs.
 These CD-ROMs are housed in the Reference Desk Cabinet.
 Reference items do not circulate outside the Library except by special authorization, and then for a limited time only.

 Space on the Reference shelves is limited, therefore consistent weeding by RIS librarians is needed to maintain a stable level.
 With a few exceptions, the Reference Collection does not duplicate materials located elsewhere in the Library.